+ 3Colours

 A positive of the Nissan X-Trail is that its doors open up to a significant 85 degrees.
 This makes getting in and out of the SUV quite easy.
 It only helps that you do not have to climb inside the X-Trail — this will be appreciated by the elders in the family.

-The cabin’s simple design and black-brown colour theme feels pleasant.
 In terms of quality, the X-Trail delivers exactly what’s expected from it.
 There’s generous use of soft-touch materials on the top half of the dashboard and the crash pad.
 Even the buttons and switches for the climate control, power windows and the stalks feel well built.

 But in another instance of cost cutting, Nissan is providing fabric upholstery on the seats and the door pads.
 The grey colour looks slightly odd and does not fit in well with the premium experience the X-Trail aims to deliver.
-Thankfully, the seats are comfortable and accommodating of large frames.

 The second row has ample space too.
 A six-footer will be more than comfortable behind a six-foot tall driver.
 There’s ample width for three to sit comfortably, and enough headroom despite the panoramic sunroof.
 However, under-thigh support felt a bit lacking since the floor seems too high relative to the seat.

 You can slide the rear seat forwards/backwards and adjust the recline too.
 This lets you make space for occupants/luggage in the third row easily.
 There’s no captain seat option with the X-Trail.
-However, since the second row splits in a 40:20:40 ration, the middle seat can be folded individually for that captain seat feel.
+However, since the second row splits in a 40:20:40 ratio, the middle seat can be folded individually for that captain seat feel.
 The occupants get AC vents and charging ports, but sadly no sunblinds.

 As far as the third row is concerned, it’s suited for kids or maybe pets on occasion.
 Available space is simply not adequate for adults even for short journeys.
 What makes matters worse is that the second row doesn’t get a one touch tumble functionality.
 Also, the space between the door and the second row is quite cramped for one to squeeze into the third row.

 In terms of practicality, the X-Trail has you covered.
 All doors have well-sized bottle holders, the central area at the front gets a phone tray, cupholders, a shelf underneath and storage under the armrest.
-The central armrest at the rear gets a couple of cupholders and a phone holder, whereas third row occupants get their own storage.

 Features

-12.3-inch Digital Driver’s Display | The resolution and clarity is high quality, as expected.
-Display has two distinct views, but there are no themes or looks that change based on drive modes. |
+There’s a 12.3-inch digital driver’s display to be had.
+Here, the resolution and clarity is high quality, as expected.
+However, the functionality of the screen is quite limited.
+It has two distinct views, but there are no themes or looks that change based on drive modes.

-360° Camera | Acceptable camera resolution and clarity.
-Rear view camera feed has dynamic guidelines.
-No lane change camera provided and individual left/right/front views cannot be selected.
-360° view is limited to a top ‘birds-eye’ view. |
+Finally, you get a 360 degree camera that offers acceptable camera resolution and clarity.
+Rear view camera feed has dynamic guidelines too, making parking convenient.
+However, there’s no lane change camera function and individual left/right/front views cannot be selected.
+The 360° view is limited to a top ‘birds-eye’ view.

 Safety

-Safety features on the new Nissan X-Trail 2024 include the usuals: seven airbags, ABS with EBD, tyre pressure monitoring system, electronic stability control.
+Safety features on the new Nissan X-Trail include the usuals: seven airbags, ABS with EBD, tyre pressure monitoring system, electronic stability control.
 What feels missing in the overall package is ADAS.
 Features such as blind spot monitoring, rear cross traffic alert and auto emergency braking would’ve bumped up the X-Trail’s safety quotient.

 The X-Trail received a full five star rating from EuroNCAP.
 However, do note that the model tested was equipped with ADAS.